Undergraduate Minors & Certificates Online

 - Resource economics

-- Women, gender and sexuality studies (also available as a certificate)
+- Women, gender and sexuality studies – also available as an undergraduate certificate

 Before enrolling in course work for your minor, be sure to talk to your advisor to find out whether or not the credits for your minor are able to also apply toward your major requirements.

 Why a minor?

 Adding a minor to your undergraduate degree program is a great way to enhance your studies and gain a competitive advantage in the job market.
 For example, combine the B.S. in Fisheries and Wildlife Sciences with a minor in Economics to take on a career in wildlife management.
 Talk to your academic advisor about the benefits of a minor and which minor best fits your career goals.

 Is a minor the same as an associate's degree?

 No, they are different.
 An associate's degree is typically awarded by a community college, junior college or a technical college.
-A minor, however, signifies an additional field of study on top of your bachelor's major in a specific area, and includes upper-level college courses within that area.
+A minor, however, signifies an additional field of study on top of your undergraduate major in a specific area, and it includes upper-level college courses within that area.